-The credit agreement we entered into on November 1, 2021 includes a \$1 billion unsecured revolving credit facility that will expire on November 1, 2026.
-Under this agreement we may, subject to certain customary conditions including lender approval, on one or more occasions increase commitments under the unsecured revolving credit facility in an amount not to exceed \$250 million in the aggregate and may extend the maturity date up to two times.
-Advances under the unsecured revolving credit facility accrue interest at rates that are equal to, at our election, either (i) the alternate base rate plus a margin that ranges from 0.0% to 0.1%, or (ii) the Secured Overnight Finance Rate (SOFR) plus a margin that ranges from 0.69% to 1.1%.
+Unsecured Revolving Credit Facility.
+The 2021 Credit Facility includes a \$1 billion unsecured revolving credit facility that will expire on November 1, 2026.
+Under this agreement we may, subject to certain customary conditions, including lender approval, on one or more occasions increase commitments under the unsecured revolving credit facility in an amount not to exceed \$250 million in the aggregate and may extend the maturity date up to two times.
+Advances under the unsecured revolving credit facility accrue interest at rates that are equal to, at our election, either (i) the alternate base rate plus a margin that ranges from 0.0% to 0.1%, or (ii) SOFR plus a margin that ranges from 0.69% to 1.1%.
 Actual margins under either election will be based on our senior debt credit ratings.
-The credit agreement includes customary affirmative and negative covenants, including financial covenants that require us to maintain a ratio of total gross debt to annual earnings before interest, taxes, depreciation and amortization (EBITDA) of not greater than 3.25 to 1.00 and a ratio of annual EBITDA to annual interest expense of not less than 3.00 to 1.00 as of the last day of each fiscal quarter.
-As of January 31, 2022 we were compliant with all required covenants.
-At January 31, 2022 no amounts were outstanding under the unsecured revolving credit facility.
-We paid no interest on the unsecured revolving credit facility during the six months ended January 31, 2021.
+At January 31, 2023, no amounts were outstanding under the unsecured revolving credit facility.
+We paid no interest on the unsecured revolving credit facility during each of the six months ended January 31, 2023 and 2022.